 Two changes of clothing for all children under school-age are recommended.
-All clothing and accessories should be labeled with your child's full name.
+All clothing and accessories (such as detachable hoods) should be labeled with your child's full name.

-Hair Decorations: Due to potential choking hazard for children, please refrain from using barrettes and beads in hair for children enrolled in infant or toddler rooms in Child Development Centers or in multi-age Family Child Care homes.
+Hair Decorations: Due to potential choking hazard for children, please refrain from using barrettes and beads in hair for children enrolled in infant or toddler rooms in Child Development Centers or in multi-age Family Childcare homes.

-Shoes: Children's close-toed footwear should have rubber soles and be suitable for running, climbing and jumping.
+Shoes: Children's close-toed footwear should have rubber soles and be suitable for running, climbing, and jumping.
+To prevent slips and falls, supply non-skid, closed-toe shoes for infants and pre-toddlers who become fully mobile (pulling-up, standing and attempting to walk while cruising along furniture).
 For safety reasons, flip-flops, thongs, Crocs, heels without straps or wedged heels are not allowed.
 For specific questions pertaining to appropriate footwear, please see the Facility Director.